HLR/DomiKnowS/docs/developer/QUERY.md

 - *tweet/tweet/<PositiveLabel>/readersensor-1* - where first *tweet* is the graph path, the next *tweet* is the concept name and *<PositiveLabel>/readersensor-1* is an attribute key.

-The key needs all these **three** elements otherwise the *set* method logs an error and returns.
+The *key* needs all these **three** elements otherwise the *set* method logs an error and returns.

 The *conceptOrRelationName* part is used to **create** the new DataNode when first provided in the key to the *DataNodeBuilder*.
 The next time it will be used to create or update **attribute** in existing DataNodes of this *conceptOrRelationName* type.

 # DataNode creation

-The value determine how many new DataNodes are created.
+The *value* determine how many new DataNodes are created.

-The value cannot be **None** otherwise the *set* method logs an error and returns.
+The *value* cannot be **None** otherwise the *set* method logs an error and returns.

+**DataNode(s) for concept**

+If the *<conceptOrRelationName>* part of the *key* is a *concept* from the  [knowledge graph](KNOWLEDGE.md) then the **DataNodeBuilder** analyses the *value* and determines how many elements of the type specified by the third part of the *key* will be created or updated by this *value*.
-The value is assumed to provide **single element** (contribute to single DataNode) if the value is:
+The *value* is assumed to provide **single element** (contribute to single DataNode) if the value is:
-- not Tensor or List,
+- not Tensor or List, e.g. string,
-- Tensor but of the dimension 0,
+- Tensor but of the dimension equals 0,
 - Tensor or List of length 1 and with dimension 1.
-- Tensor of length 2 but its key *attributeKey* part has first word embedded in '<'.
+- Tensor of length 2 but its key *attributeKey* part has first word embedded in '<' - such a tensor represent a single set of two probabilities (negative and positive).

-In this case a single new DataNode is created.
-If the single DataNode is determined to be for created for the root concept then the *READER* key is used as the new DataNode id, if the key is not set then the id is set to 0.
+In this case a single new DataNode is created or updated (if the DataNode already exists).
+If the single DataNode is determined to be for created for the *root* concept then the *READER* key is used as the new DataNode id, if the key is not set then the id is set to 0.

-If the value is Tensor or List and not assumed to represent single value then its dimension is determine - for Tensor it is based on *dim()* method, for List based on nest level of the first list element.
+If the *value* is Tensor or List and not assumed to represent single value then its dimension is determine - for Tensor it is based on *dim()* method, for List based on nest level of the first list element.
-The value with dimension equal 1 is assumed to represent single set of DataNodes.
+- The *value* with dimension equal 1 is assumed to represent single set of DataNodes.

-The value with dimension 2 represent **multiply** sets of DataNodes to be created.
+- The value with dimension 2 represent **multiply** sets of DataNodes to be created.
 Each set of new DataNodes to be assigned to a subsequent **parent** DataNode, e.g.:

 	 [['J', 'o', 'h', 'n'], ['w', 'o', 'r', 'k', 's'], ['f', 'o', 'r'], ['I', 'B', 'M']]

-This represent 4 sets of characters each assigned to the word with the index equal to the index of the specific set in the list (or tensor).
+This example above represents 4 sets of *characters* each assigned to the *word* with the index equal to the index of the specific set in the list (or tensor).

 The sets of newly created dataNode are matched with dataNodes created for the parent concept.
-So for instance Tensor with shape[1,5] will result with creation of 5 dataNodes and their assignment as children to a single parent dataNode.
+So for instance Tensor with *shape[1,5]* will result with creation of 5 dataNodes and their assignment as children to a single parent dataNode.
-Tensor with shape[3,4] will result with creation of 4 dataNodes sets of 4 dataNodes and their assignment as children to a 3 parent dataNodes.
+Tensor with *shape[3,4]* will result with creation of 4 dataNodes sets of 4 dataNodes and their assignment as children to a 3 parent dataNodes.

-Additionally the value can carry information about **child connection** between newly created DataNodes and exiting DataNodes, e.g.:
+Additionally the *value* can carry information about **child connection** between newly created DataNodes and exiting DataNodes, if tuples are used e.g.:

 	[[(0, 0), (1, 2), (3, 3, 0)]]

-This represent a single set of values (connected to a single parent DataNode as described above) which each element tuple specifies range if indexes of children DataNode to be connected with a given new DataNode.
+This represent a single set of values (connected to a single parent DataNode as described above) which each element tuple specifies range in indexes of children DataNode to be connected with a given new DataNode.

+** DataNode for Relation **

+If the *<conceptOrRelationName>* part of the *key* is a *concept* from the [knowledge graph](KNOWLEDGE.md) then the **DataNodeBuilder* collected from the Data Graph DataNotes related by the given relation based on the relation definition which specify types of DataNotes linked by the relation.
+The *value* dimension has to be the larger or equal to the number of elements linked by the given relation.
+The length of each dimension  has to be equal to the number of DataNoded found for the given concept linked by the relation.

+If the dimension and lengths matches the [knowledge graph](KNOWLEDGE.md) definition and the number of existing DataNodes for the given in the concepts then the DataNodes representing the relation are created (or updated if already exists).

+For instance:

+- key *global/linguistic/pair/<work_for>/testsensor-19* indicates that this is infromation about *work_for* relation.
+- value:

+	tensor([[[0.6000, 0.4000],
+			 [0.8000, 0.2000],
+         	 [0.8000, 0.2000],
+         	 [0.3700, 0.6300]],
+         	[[1.0000,    nan],
+         	 [1.0000,    nan],
+         	 [0.6000, 0.4000],
+         	 [0.7000, 0.3000]],
+         	[[0.9800, 0.0200],
+         	 [0.7000, 0.0300],
+         	 [0.9500, 0.0500],
+         	 [0.9000, 0.1000]],
+         	[[0.3500, 0.6500],
+         	 [0.8000, 0.2000],
+         	 [0.9000, 0.1000],
+         	 [0.7000, 0.3000]]])

+is a tensor of *torch.Size([4, 4, 2])* the relation *work_for* relates two elements thus the first dimensions of the tensor will be used to create DataNode for relation.
+The last dimension of the tensor will be as attribute value to the newly created DataNodes.

+Additionally if the *<conceptOrRelationName>* part of the *key* contain has "_Candidate_" string attached then this indicate that the *value* has information (in the form of 0 or 1) if the given DataNode for relation are to be created.

 **DataNode Attribute Update**

-The subsequent submission values length need to match the number of DataNodes created for the given concept or relation.
+The subsequent submission *values* length need to match the number of DataNodes created for the given concept or relation.

 So for instance: Tensor with shape[3,7,4] will update 3 dataNodes each with Tensor of shape[7,4].